The Challenges of Immuno-Oncology Clinical Development, Part III

 New approaches are coming to market to accelerate identification of patients available for I-O trials.
 For example, Optimal Research, a U.S.-based site community, features a unique site activation model called Just in Time (JiT) that connects to patients within their own local communities.
 By expanding the pre-screening physician population to almost 1,000 oncologists in a myriad of indications, studies can expedite First Patient In (FPI), Last Patient In (LPI), or even boost lagging cohorts in early development studies.

-Jai Balkissoon is a vice president of global product development.
+Jai Balkissoon is a vice president of medical and scientific strategy.
 Read part one, part two and part four of this series.
 Or read the white paper “Addressing key challenges in the clinical development of combination immuno-oncology therapies: A CRO’s perspective.”